 Q: Why don't you sell off the farm anymore?

 A:.
 We have a group of 3 known individuals who have stolen hundreds of dollars worth of eggs, they have been reported to the authorites, however they have yet to stop stealing.
 In order to supply eggs and operate without taking a further continuing loss, we are fortunate enough to use stores as our outlets.

 Q: Why does your eggs cost more than the others in stores?
 Why do you raise prices?

 A: Small local farming whether crops or animals is always about passion not profit.
 What we ask for in price is a price to sustain the operation.
 Which has nearly cost us six figures to start from the ground up.
 Commercial farms are about profit.
 We will only ask for a price that can sustain the farming operation, therefore it will cost more than any other eggs made in a large scale factory.

-Many small Oregon egg farms will ask to sell pastured conventional eggs for $5 or more and $7 and up for Organic eggs, this price is only to sustain an already challenging endeavor.
+Many small Oregon egg farms will ask to sell pastured conventional eggs for $6 or more and $8 and up for Organic eggs, this price is only to sustain an already challenging endeavor.
 Please remember when raising a chicken to egg laying we care for and feed them with no return for 5-6 months.
-To raise 1000 chickens to egg laying cost us over $12,000 out of pocket and a very long time of unpaid labor.
 Not too many people would work for 5 months without any pay.